How to install CakePHP manually

 - Use FTP to upload the contents of the extracted cakephp-cakephp-3d0ed9b directory to the public_html directory of your A2 Hosting account.
 (The exact name of the extracted directory differs based on the CakePHP version you download.)

 - This step assumes that you want to install CakePHP in your account's document root directory.
 If you want to install CakePHP in a subdirectory instead, upload the files to the subdirectory instead.

-- If you have an unmanaged product (such as a Cloud VPS, an unmanaged VPS, or an unmanaged dedicated server), your document root directory may be in a different directory, such as /var/www/html.
+- If you have an unmanaged product (such as an unmanaged VPS or an unmanaged dedicated server), your document root directory may be in a different directory, such as /var/www/html.
 Consult your Linux distribution's documentation for the document root directory location.